otvin/compiler2/README.md

 ### Unit tests

-Compiler2 currently passes 46 of the 60 unit tests created for Compiler, plus an additional 62 tests unique to Compiler2.
+Compiler2 currently passes 122 unit tests, including 46 of the 60 unit tests created for Compiler.
 You can execute the working bits of the unit test suite by running:

 ```python3 compiler_test.py```